mh97m/Encryptor-Decryptor-Files-Python/README.md

 ### Decrypt :

-    -this is example of decrypting files for 3 time
+this is example of decrypting files for 3 time

 ```bash
 python3 encrypt_decrypt_files.py decrypt /home/user/directory 3